tim-kuteev/ngx-web-storage/README.npm.md

 # Angular2+ Web Storage

-Web storage for Angular applications.
+It's a simple library for Angular applications which provides the easy way to store data in web storage.

 See instruction on [GitHub Repository](https://github.com/tim-kuteev/ngx-web-storage)